To Love or Not to Love?

 I DISAGREE with Anonymous.
 To really live is to really die.
 Being hurt is not the worst thing that will ever happen to us.
 Not to love is far worse.

 So how do you get over a heartbreak that will most assuredly at some point come your way?
-I have come up with 15 ways to help heal a broken heart:
+I have come up with 15 ways to get over a broken heart you can read the list here:

 6 Steps to Healing a Broken Heart: